 Not all those who can do, can teach…

-You may know me as a travel blogger, a Facebook community manager, or a tour guide.
+You may know me as a travel blogger, or a Paris-based tour guide.
 Did you know I was also an experienced adult educator?

 Et oui!
 Before I led tours around Paris and France, I used to lead French classes.
 I ran my own business as a cross-cultural trainer and French language instructor in Seattle for more than 15 years!
 Later, I grew a loyal following instructing France travel workshops and teaching North American adults how to master Travel French!